xinzhel/learn-nlp-by-code/cmd_interface.md

 ## (Optional) AllenNLP registration design
 All the subclasses are registered in the high-level abstract class, and they could be easilly assessed.
 For example, we could access the `allennlp.commands.train.Train` class via `Subcommand.by_name('train')` or `allennlp.commands.predict.Predict` class via `Subcommand.by_name('predict')`.
 It's kinda like a factory with all the templates (i.e., the subclasses), and you can create instances as many as you want from one place.
-The offical guide has discussed the usage of [registration](https://guide.allennlp.org/using-config-files#3).
+The official guide has discussed the usage of [registration](https://guide.allennlp.org/using-config-files#3).